renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 Your job, as an analyst, is to provide this kind of information, and your knowledge skills (and the *Scholar* and *Jack-of-all-Trades* classes) are the tools that you'll use to do this.

-Sometimes, the GM will tell you things that you just *know*, without requiring you to explicitly ask a question or roll a check; after all, if a character has *basic competence* in a skill—that is, 10 ranks in a skill—then they have access to *common knowledge* associated with that skill.
+Sometimes, the GM will tell you things that you just *know*, without requiring you to explicitly ask a question or roll a check; after all, if a character has *basic competence* in a skill — that is, 10 ranks in a skill — then they have access to *common knowledge* associated with that skill.

 Other times, however, you'll need to *actively* ask the GM questions, and actively roll checks to find out what your character knows; always keep in mind that your character might know more about a given subject than the GM told you up-front.
 The GM might not even tell you that you *can* roll a check or *might* know more; this means that you need to be fairly active.